epakhomov/Comparing_Classifiers/README.md

 | KNN     | 0.575	    | 0.602     |
 | D. Tree | 0.49        | 0.593     |
 | SVM     | 0.664       | 0.691     |

+Table 2.
+Precision scores for test data for default and tuned models.

 Best parameters for the SVM were: C=0.1, gamma='scale', kernel='poly'